 - 1. Completion of a minimum of 33 earned graduate credit hours, of which the final 24 credit hours must be taken from Toccoa Falls College. - 2.
 Cumulative GPA of at least 3.0 (on a 4.0 scale) with no more than two Cs and no grade lower than a C. - 3.
 Completion of all degree requirements of the graduate or concentration program in which they are enrolled.
 These may include: earning the total number of credits required by the program of study, meeting content requirements, and submitting any capstone activities. - 4.
-Submission of an application for graduation. - All financial obligations must be met before a degree is granted or the transcript released.
+Submission of an application for graduation.

 NOTE: Credits used for one master's degree may not also be applied to a second master's degree.